Exploring and investigating in a garden fosters curiosity and promotes scientific habits of mind.

 Connecting with nature teaches how care for ourselves and the Earth.

-We reach teachers, schools, and the community through three signature programs:
+We reach teachers, schools, and the community through multiple programs and projects:

 Only 14.3% of parents surveyed in 2021 reported that their daughters have sufficient opportunities to learn science in and outside of school.
 Dirt Girls invites youth aged 8-11 to explore their science identities and develop science identities through horticultural science.